Codeception/Codeception/docs/02-GettingStarted.md

 OK (1 test, 1 assertions)
 ```

-This simple test can be extended to a complete scenario of site usage.
-So by emulating the user's actions you can test any of your websites.
+This simple test can be extended to a complete scenario of site usage therefore, by emulating the user's actions, you can test any of your websites.

 Give it a try!